-The process-specific codes mcatnlo\vbmain.o and mcatnlo\vbxsec.o (for the NLO executable) and mcatnlo\hwanvbp.o (the HERWIG analysis routines in the MC executable) need to be replaced by their analogues for other production processes, which can be easily read from the list given in sect.
+The process-specific codes mcatnlo_vbmain.o and mcatnlo_vbxsec.o (for the NLO executable) and mcatnlo_hwanvbp.o (the HERWIG analysis routines in the MC executable) need to be replaced by their analogues for other production processes, which can be easily read from the list given in sect.
 1.2.

 The variable SYSFILE must be set either equal to alpha.o, or to linux.o, or to sun.o, according to the architecture of the machine on which the run is performed.
 For any other architecture, the user should provide a file corresponding to alpha.f etc., which he/she will easily obtain by modifying alpha.f.
 The variables HWUTI and HERWIGVER have been described in sect.
-4. In order to create the object files eventually linked, static compilation is always recommended (for example, g77 -Wall -fno-automatic on Linux).
+4. Finally, CERNLIB must be set in order to link the local version of CERN PDFLIB.
+In order to create the object files eventually linked, static compilation is always recommended (for example, g77 -Wall -fno-automatic on Linux).